 How Do You Propagate Mammillaria?

-These cacti are easy to propagate either from seed or using offsets (pups).
-The pups spring up in clusters around the base of the parent plant.
+These cacti are easy to propagate either from seed or using offsets (pups) from the parent plant.
+The pincushion cactus spring up in clusters around the base of the parent plant.
 To propagate them, remove them carefully using a very sharp, sterile blade, or simply pull them away.

 Lay the offsets on a clean paper towel in a sheltered, airy setting for a few days.
 This will allow a callus to form over the cut or area where the pup was separated from the parent plant.

 When a callus has formed, you can put the pup into its own pot.
 Keep it in a warm, sheltered place with bright, indirect sunlight until it takes root.
 This may take a few days or a few weeks.
-Once the plant has established roots, you can treat it as a mature plant.
+Once the plant has established roots, you can treat it just like the mature parent plant.

 What Are Some Common Pests & Problems Affecting Mammillaria?